-7.1 The Statement of Accounts for 2014/15 shows revenue reserves of £1,230,277 (general reserves £950,138, navigation reserves £280,139) that are considered to be adequate and which are in line with the levels considered by the Authority in setting the Financial Strategy for the period up to 2017/18.
-After the proposed carry-forwards are taken into account, navigation reserves will fall slightly below the recommended levels, as previously advised to the Authority, although the current budget and financial strategy would anticpate the restoration of this balance in 2015/16.
-Taken alongside the significant earmarked reserve balances, the Authority's reserves are therefore considered to be sound.
-The outturn figures for 2014/15, and their implication for the overall level of reserves, will be taken into account in future budgeting proposals, and when making decisions about income and expenditure in 2015/16.
+7.1 The Statement of Accounts for 2015/16 shows revenue reserves of £1,377,496 (general reserves £1,044,406, navigation reserves £333,090) that are considered to be adequate.
+The navigation reserve at the end of 2015/16 stands at 11.3% of net expenditure.
+This is slightly higher than the Financial Strategy prediction but will help cushion the fall in Hire Boat income as experienced during 2016/17.
+With these taken alongside the significant earmarked reserve balances, the Authority's reserves are therefore considered to be sound.
+The outturn figures for 2015/16, and their implication for the overall level of reserves, will be taken into account in future budgeting proposals, and when making decisions about income and expenditure in 2016/17.

-Background Papers: Annual Governance Statement 2014/15 Annual Governance Report 2014/15
+Background Papers: Annual Governance Statement 2015/16 Annual Audit Results Report 2015/16

 Author: Emma Krelle

-Date of Report: 14 September 2015
+Date of Report: 13 September 2016

 Broads Plan Objectives: None

-Appendices: APPENDIX 1: Consolidated Actual Income and Expenditure Charts to 31 March 2015
+Appendices: APPENDIX 1: Consolidated Actual Income and Expenditure Charts to 31 March 2016

-APPENDIX 2: Financial Monitor: Consolidated Income and Expenditure 2014/15
+APPENDIX 2: Financial Monitor: Consolidated Income and Expenditure 2015/16

-APPENDIX 3: Statement of Accounts 2014/15
+APPENDIX 3: Statement of Accounts 2015/16